DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-2.md

 * how the product meets open API standards
 * examples of collaboration or integration
 * the appropriate and secure transfer of information between systems
-* how the system will support local authorities meet [data protection regulations standards](https://ico.org.uk/for-organisations/guide-to-data-protection/)
+* how the system will support local authorities meet [data protection regulation standards](https://ico.org.uk/for-organisations/guide-to-data-protection/)

 [Next principle: Design systems that are simple to use](/principle-3)